 -- The first section of this topic is shown below --

-- Non-enveloped DNA virus that infects stratified squamous epithelium.
+- Non-enveloped, double-stranded DNA virus that infects stratified squamous epithelium.

-- Most infections are self-limited and cleared within 2 yrs, however, oncogenic types may persist and integrate into host DNA to cause cancer.
+- Most infections are self-limited and cleared within 2 yrs.
+Oncogenic types may persist and cause HPV-infected cells to transform into cancer cells.

 - Persistence of HPV is linked to immunocompromised states, i.e., HIV and transplantation.